-South Asian Climatic Outlook Forum (SASCOF-10)
+South Asian Climatic Outlook Forum (SASCOF-14)

-Normal Rainfall is most likely during the 2017 southwest monsoon season (June - September) over much of South Asia.
-More specifically:
+Normal rainfall is most likely during the 2020 southwest monsoon season (June - September) as a whole over most parts of South Asia, according to a new South Asian regional climate outlook.

-- Below-normal rainfall is most likely over broad areas of north-western, central and south-eastern parts of South Asia. - Above-normal rainfall is most likely over broad areas of eastern and the south-western parts of the region. - Normal rainfall is most likely over the remaining areas.
+Geographically, above-normal rainfall is most likely over the southern part and some areas of northwestern parts of the region, and below-normal rainfall is most likely over land areas around north Bay of Bengal and northern most parts of the region.
+Normal rainfall is most likely over the remaining areas.